MarcoMueglich/MarcoMueglich/README.md

 During my training, I found myself liking **design** and **programming** more and more, which is why I decided to further my education in these areas by studying after my training.

 The choice fell on the **"Digital Media"** degree programme at Fulda University of Applied Sciences.
-In addition to programming languages such as C++, Java, JavaScript, PHP and SQL, topics such as media design, visualisation, audio and video processing and 3D modelling are covered.
+In addition to programming languages such as C++, Java, JavaScript, PHP and SQL, topics such as visualisation, UI/UX-Design and 3D modelling are covered.

 During my studies, I was already able to successfully conceptualise, design and program applications and websites.